This content is released as a draft version for comment by the scholarly community. Please do not distribute as is.

 Many crimes that result in arrest do so because of the “detective work” of the patrol officer that responded to the call for service.
 If the patrol officer cannot conclude the investigation with an arrest, the case is turned over to a criminal investigator.
 The primary job of the investigator is to gather information.
 A good detective is a jack of all trades.
 Much knowledge about a wide array of subjects and many skills are required.
 These are needed to accomplish three major functions: Conducting interviews of victims, witnesses, and suspects is perhaps the most common and most important.
 Second, a good investigator must have the necessary knowledge and skill to properly conduct a crime scene investigation.
 Finally, good detectives must have the ability to develop and maintain informants.

 The research suggests that the traditional investigator’s role is not that important in solving crimes.
 According to the National Institute of Justice (NIJ), no amount of investigation will solve many of the serious crimes that occur in America’s communities.
 There simply is not enough evidence to go on.
 Other studies have found that the majority of cleared cases are cleared because of the work of patrol officers.
-Arrest of offenders at the scene are more common that offenders being apprehended after lengthy investigations.
+The arrest of offenders at the scene is more common than offenders being apprehended after lengthy investigations.
 These findings have led to much discussion on how to improve investigations.
 As one would expect in an era of community policing, much of that discussion has been centered on how to make detectives a more proactive part of the police department.

 Most police departments of any size have a full-time investigative unit.
 Very small departments may only have one investigator, while very large departments (e.g., NYPD) will have thousands.
 The biggest factor in determining the number of detectives is (of course) the population of the area that the department serves.
 Other important factors include the policing philosophy of the department, the size of the department, and crime rates within the department’s jurisdiction.
 Investigative tasks are most often divided among officers according to the type of crime committed.
 The most general divisions are crimes against persons and crimes against property.
-The larger the department, the more subdivision that will be found in investigative unit specialization.
+The larger the department, the more subdivision that will be found in investigative unit specializations.
 For example, property crime can be subdivided into investigative specialization in auto theft, burglary, and larceny.
 Crimes against persons can be divided into homicide, sex crimes, robbery, and assault.

 The major purpose of investigative units is to identify, arrest, and provide the prosecution with evidence against criminal offenders.
 In the initial phases of a criminal investigation, the top priority will usually be to identify a suspect.
 The majority of times, the apprehension of a criminal suspect is a matter of standard operating procedure once a suspect has been identified.
 Once the offender has been identified, the next phase is usually to seek evidence to help convict the offender.
 Often, criminal investigations are conducted to placate the victim and create a positive attitude toward the police among community members.
 Many times, law enforcement are well aware that the probability of resolving a particular crime is very low.
 In these cases, the goal of resolving crimes and arresting offenders would be better served by focusing on cases with a high probability of resolution.